ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 ## Enabling internet access for the HyTrust DataControl virtual machines
 {: #managinghtdc-internet-access}

 For HTDC 4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for HyTrust licenses that have the Call Home feature enabled.
-For vCenter Server instances that are not private-only, HTDC is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.
+For VMware vCenter Server® instances that are not private-only, HTDC is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

 These rules allow you to enable internet access for the HyTrust virtual machines (VMs).
 If internet access is not enabled, the license that is applied to your HTDC installation will expire after a year.